“Chessie BIBI” Index for Streams

 Chessie BIBI status in Chesapeake Bay watershed (2000 – 2017)

 The Chesapeake basin-wide index of biotic integrity for stream macroinvertebrates, or “Chessie BIBI,” is a multi-metric index of biological health for freshwater streams and small, wadeable rivers in the Chesapeake Bay watershed.
-It is composed of family-level macroinvertebrate metrics (indicators) that discriminate strongly between high quality and degraded stream conditions in each of the twelve bioregions in the watershed.
+Stream macroinvertebrates are indicators of ecosystem health because their communities reflect integrated responses to multiple environmental stressors, some of which may be unknown or not monitored.
+The index is composed of five or more family-level macroinvertebrate metrics (indicators) that discriminate strongly between high quality and degraded stream conditions in each of the watershed’s twelve bioregions.

 Developing the Index